wboykinm/billmorris.io/blog/_posts/2025-10-01-atlas-miscellaneous-9.md

 ## Wellfleet, Massachusetts

-It's getting on to cranberry harvest time on Cape Cod.
+It's getting toward cranberry harvest time on Cape Cod.
 Bogs there tend to be engineered in convenient kettles, remnants of the massive ice chunks left behind when the last ice sheet retreated.
 The Cape is famous for its cranberries (and things can get spicy when the subject of rival Wisconsin farms [comes up](https://www.capecodtimes.com/story/business/2022/10/10/cape-cod-cranberries-challenges-aging-industry/8118235001/)), but Welfleet is known for a different type of farming: shellfish.

 ![3](/shoals/assets/img/2025-10-01_3.jpg)

 My Mother-in-Law works for the town of Wellfleet, and alongside the usual permit applications she handles are the aquaculture permits.
 The rich harbor waters around Lieutenant Island shown here are perfect for oyster farming, and the waters within and beyond are excellent for scallop-hunting.
 Coincidentally (I swear I just learned this), scallop season in Wellfleet [begins today](https://www.wellfleet-ma.gov/sites/g/files/vyhlif16026/f/uploads/shellfishing_policy_and_regulations_01-14-2020_0.pdf).
 Some things to keep in mind, per the regulations:

-- Permits cost $70 if you're a resident, and $200 if you rolled down from Boston in your Lexus with nothing more than a snorkel and high hopes.
+- Permits cost $70 if you're a resident, and $200 if you rolled down from Boston in your Lexus with nothing more than a snorkel and some high hopes.
 - Scallops have a special exemption to the rule that all shellfish must be brought to land before shucking.
 - "You must be able to feel an annular ring on the outside of the shell for it to be legal.
 Size doesn’t matter."
+- The town's Shellfish Constable will catch you if you violate any regulations.

 I wish you all the best with your scalloping and oystering, and remember to join in with [the most Cape Cod activity I've ever heard of](https://www.wellfleet-ma.gov/shellfish-department/pages/recreational-shellfishing-crier):